 The most common cause of nerve pain is injury, such as whiplash injuries from car accidents or sports injuries.
 But sometimes, the problem isn’t apparent.
 For example, some people develop chronic neck and back problems without ever having experienced trauma.
 Other causes include herniated discs, protrusions, extrusions, bulging discs, cancer, diabetes, fibromyalgia, Lyme disease, multiple sclerosis, and shingles.

 If you experience persistent symptoms, talk to us today about possible treatments.
 Back pain treatment options CSC include physical therapy, rehabilitation, exercise, NSD Therapy®, chiropractic, and nutrition.

-If you feel back pain after an accident, don’t assume what you think is normal.
+If you feel back pain after a whiplash or an accident, don’t assume what you think is normal.
 It could mean something worse.
 “Back pain is widespread after an auto accident,” says Dr. John Kao, medical director of the Spine Institute of New Haven, Connecticut.
-But there are some things you should know about how your body responds to accidents.
+But there are some things you should know about how your body responds to accidents and whiplash injuries.
 Here are three signs that you may have a more severe issue.

 - Numbness and Tingling